 “I usually do a lot of research and try every holistic remedy I can find on Google just to feel like I’m doing something about it,” Emma said.
 “I’ve considered wearing surgical masks to avoid illness,” even though their effectiveness is limited.

 Emma said she gets so anxious about diseases she has considered “entering voluntary solitary confinement” to avoid people.

 The first reported cases of the new coronavirus arose in late December but have since swelled to nearly 3,000 and continue to climb.
 Around the world, more infections are appearing, including in the U.S., South Korea, the Philippines, Thailand, Japan, Australia, France, and Singapore.
 In Canada, one confirmed coronavirus case and one presumptive case—a husband and wife—were confirmed as of Monday morning.
 Chinese authorities have restricted mobility in and out of Wuhan and 16 surrounding cities.

-Symptoms include fever, coughing, and labored breathing.
+Symptoms include fever, coughing, and laboured breathing.
 Severe cases have resulted in pneumonia, acute respiratory infection, and kidney failure.
 As of Monday morning, at least 81 people were confirmed dead, but those who are at risk of serious symptoms or death tend to be older or have an already compromised immune system.
 The illness has an incubation period of one to 14 days and people can unknowingly spread the virus even before they experience symptoms.